 What is special about this resort too is its location.
-Just 3 miles from the airport it helped the entire trip seem shorter, and easier than well.
+Just 3 miles from the airport helped the entire trip seem shorter, and easier as well.

-The staff here are amazing, and check in was a breeze.
+The staff here is amazing, and check-in was a breeze.
 After traveling for 13 hours if you can’t sleep on a plane the last thing you want is a hassle.
 It was so nice to have people greet you with a smile and have everything ready for you.